George Buchanan (physician): Family

 Buchanan was married twice, first to Mary Murphy and then in 1865 to Alice Mary Asmar.
 Asmar was the daughter of Edward Cator Seaton, a colleague of Buchanan and his predecessor as the Chief Medical Officer.
 Buchanan died of heart failure while recovering from heart surgery in 1895 and was buried at Brookfield Cemetery.
 He was survived by his second wife and two sons and four daughters from two marriages.

 His elder son, Sir George Seaton Buchanan, also became a renowned physician and epidemiologist.
 His daughter Alice Lillian Buchanan married Rev George Adam Smith.

+Another daughter, Florence Buchanan, was a pioneering physiologist who made significant contributions to the understanding of muscle and cardiac physiology.
+Despite facing systemic barriers as a woman in science during the late 19th and early 20th centuries, she earned a Doctor of Science degree and published groundbreaking research on bioelectricity and neural control of the heart.
+Florence was the first woman to attend a meeting of The Physiological Society and one of the first admitted as a member in 1915.
+Her legacy includes numerous contributions that shaped modern integrative physiology.

 Another daughter, Anna Maud Buchanan, was particularly well educated; she appears on the roll of University College London female students between 1879 and 1885, achieving a BA (1882) and MA (1885) in Classics.
 In 1879-80 she received undergraduate prizes in English, Latin, Greek, Ancient History Prize and Modern History.

 She became a teacher in classical languages in London, and a translator of religious works from French and German.